Table of Contents

 During his first tour, he saw almost non-stop combat in many of the Marine’s most forward and contested positions from 1967-1969.
-He was stationed at Camp Carroll, near the DMZ.
+He was stationed at Camp Carroll near the DMZ.
 He also battled at Da Nang, Gio Linh, Rock Pile, DMZ, Con Thien, and Camlo.
-Due to so many losses, Paul was thrown into the line as a Forward Observer alongside Force Reconnaissance Marines and regular infantry units.
+Due to many losses, Paul was thrown into the line as a Forward Observer alongside Force Reconnaissance Marines and regular infantry units.

 According to his DD-214, Paul served in various units, including:

 After his first tour, he was sent home, reduced to marching new Marines into chow, and doing junk on the bunk inspections at Camp Lejeune.
 He promptly volunteered to go back, even though his tour of combat duty was over.
-He told me: “I really felt guilty about leaving my unit and needed to get them home to their mothers.”
+He told me, “I felt guilty about leaving my unit and needed to get them home to their mothers.”
 That was MY DAD!
 Hence, he served in the Vietnam War for two years (’67 – ’69).

 Paul lived a very challenging life that caused him much disappointment, pain, grief, and depression, along with joy, peace, faith, and hope.
-He had already endured expulsion from the family home when he was only 15-years-old, the horrors of war, bankruptcy, divorces, significant losses, pain, and recurring bouts of depression.
+He had already endured expulsion from the family home when he was only 15 years old, the horrors of war, bankruptcy, divorces, significant losses, pain, and recurring bouts of depression.
 And when his battle buddies began killing themselves after being abandoned by our country, his feelings of being a failure grew.

 When Michael was little, he begged his mother to let him live with Paul.
 Finally, even though bitter and divorced, she knew that Michael was just like his dad and that he needed the influence of a driven man.
-So Michael ended up moving in with Paul, who was rarely home, as he worked perhaps 15-20 hours per day, and rarely slept.
+So Michael ended up moving in with Paul, who was rarely home, as he worked perhaps 15-20 hours per day and rarely slept.
 Paul was haunted by the war and took it personally when his Marine brothers he fought alongside began taking their own lives.

 Michael knew relationships with women were no easy feat for dad.
 Even though mom and dad divorced when he was barely two, mom knew dad was legit.

 “….officers eat last and that any officer worries first about feeding their enlisted Marines and then lieutenants before he even picks up a knife or a fork.”

-Ultimately, Michael became number-one in sales just like his father.
+Ultimately, Michael became number one in sales, just like his father.
 But Michael had aspirations of something more.
 So Michael enrolled in the California State Bar Law Office Study Program.
-True to form, Paul promptly helped Michael find a room for rent in Redondo Beach, California through a business contact.
+True to form, Paul promptly helped Michael find a room for rent in Redondo Beach, California, through a business contact.

 Michael worked at a Home Depot and studied in a law office during the day, paying $300 per month for rent.
-It was not until after passing the Bar Exam that Michael learned that Paul had been subsidizing Michael’s rent, and had not told him!
+It was not until after passing the Bar Exam that Michael learned that Paul had been subsidizing Michael’s rent and had not told him!
 Just like God was to Paul, Paul was Michael’s silent warrior behind the scenes helping Michael achieve his goals.